sidgopinath/CS308-slogo-project/DESIGN.md

 * addTurtle(int ID): create a new turtle using a user specified image.

 ### SLogoModel:
+The SLogo model contains all data needed to parse and run SLogo commands.
+The instances of the turtle objects are contained here, as well as the code parser and all state information about the view (if the pen is down, etc.)  At a lower level, this class contains methods to parse the individual instructions, as well as an abstract class Command that all other commands inherit from.
+To extend a command, one simply adds a new class that inherits from command and implements its .execute method to tell the parser what need to be updated.
+In the .parse method, the command's string needs to be added, and a call to view.update() made if the command impacts the view.
+Further, this design inherently supports multiple turtles.
+When a turtle is added, the method .addNewTurtle() is called by the controller.
+This then calls a method in the view which notifies the view of a new turtle, and prompts it to ask for an image file for the turtle.
+No extension beyond new commands and support for multiple turtles is currently available - however, support could be added by adding methods to be called by the controller that do specific tasks.
+Having the model contain all state information and only communicating changes to the Turtle to the view minimizes data passed between classes, and helps greatly with encapsulation.

 ### SLogoController:
 The SLogoController has all the methods that handle user input.
 These methods are named according to the following scheme: handleUI[id].
 For example, the handleUI1 is called when the UI element 1 is clicked.